boschresearch/fmi_adapter/CONTRIBUTING.md

 With the sign-off in a commit message you certify that you authored the patch or otherwise have the right to submit it under an open source license.
-The procedure is simple: To certify above fmi_adapter_ros2 Developer's Certificate of Origin 1.0 for your contribution just append a line
+The procedure is simple: To certify above fmi_adapter Developer's Certificate of Origin 1.0 for your contribution just append a line

     Signed-off-by: Random J Developer <random@developer.example.org>